hdShang/arxiv-daily/docs/cs-CL/2025-09-02/papers/250902550v1-palmx-2025-the-first-shared-task-on-benchmarking-llms-on-arabic-and-.md

 ---
 layout: default
-title: PalmX 2025: The First Shared Task on Benchmarking LLMs on Arabic and Islamic Culture
+title: "PalmX 2025: The First Shared Task on Benchmarking LLMs on Arabic and Islamic Culture"
 ---

 # PalmX 2025: The First Shared Task on Benchmarking LLMs on Arabic and Islamic Culture